The Minimum Amount of Water Per Day To Survive: A Critical Guide

 Long before we feel an intense thirst, we often feel hungry.
 Up to a third of our daily fluid intake comes from food, so our bodies naturally look for food as a source of hydration.
 This hunger-thirst feeling is well-known in the weight loss world, where tips to keep your water intake high are standard in almost all diets and fitness protocols.

-By the time actual thirst is detected, often together with a dry mouth, your body is well on its way to moderate dehydration.
+When actual thirst is detected, often together with a dry mouth, your body is well on its way to moderate dehydration.
 Your body will soon take drastic action to hold on to what it has left.

-The Stages of Dehydration
+The stages of dehydration

 Dehydration starts when water loss exceeds consumption.
 That’s a pretty fine line, and we aren’t tuned in to our bodies enough to know where that line is.
 If left untreated, death is inevitable.